Anita Ellis: Voice dubbing

 Ellis dubbed the singing voices of such actresses as Rita Hayworth (notably in Gilda, 1946), Vera-Ellen, and Jeanne Crain.
 Twenty-eight years after Gilda was released, entertainment writer Rex Reed reminisced in print about Ellis's voice: "I fell in love with Anita Ellis when I was 8 years old ...
 Only I didn't know she was Anita Ellis, I thought she was Rita Hayworth ...
 That was the sexiest voice in 1946, and it kept turning people on for years ..."

 Ellis's involvement in Gilda as a ghost singer was greatly underplayed and kept secret by the producers, who wanted fans to believe Hayworth was the singer.
 They went as far as putting Rita Hayworth in the soundtrack credits instead of Anita Ellis.
 Hayworth also bore some resentment toward the studio for not allowing her to perform her own songs and for the embarrassment caused when she was asked to sing by fans who thought she was the voice of Gilda.
-There were claims made that Hayworth had sung the acoustic guitar version of "Put the Blame on Mame", but this was untrue, as Ellis dubbed Hayworth in all of the film's singing scenes.
+There were claims made that Hayworth had sung the acoustic guitar version of "Put the Blame on Mame."
+This was untrue; Ellis dubbed Hayworth in all of the film's singing scenes.